BowLuckie/ACESS/README.md

 ## Usage

-Once the application is running, you can interact with the inventory system through a command-line interface (CLI).
-Follow the prompts to perform various inventory operations.
+Interact with the inventory system via the command-line interface (CLI).
+The following operations are supported:

-### Options
-- **View Full Inventory**: Displays the entire inventory with names, types, and time attributes.
+- **View Full Inventory**: Display all items in the inventory.
 - **Find Item by Name**: Search for an item using its name.
-- **Create New Item**: Add a new item to the inventory by specifying its name, time, and type.
+- **Create New Item**: Add a new item by specifying its name, time, and type.
 - **Create Multiple Sets**: Add multiple items at once.
-- **Filter Inventory**: Filter items by specific attributes like time or type.
+- **Filter Inventory**: Filter items by time or type.
-- **Delete Items by Name**: Remove items from the inventory by providing their names.
+- **Delete Items by Name**: Remove items by name.
-- **Edit Item Details**: Modify the name, time, or type of an existing item.
+- **Edit Item Details**: Modify an existing item's name, time, or type.

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE). issues or suggestions, open an issue on the GitHub repository or contact the project maintainer.